Keagon98/masterparts-contact-form.io/README.md

 ## Firebase Backend Database

-- To store the users information once the submit button is clicked
+- To store the users information once the submit button is clicked.

 ## Features: